 What is your perspective on climate change and air pollution?

 I am very concerned about climate change and the impact our lifestyle is having on the planet.
-As an athlete, I am more and more aware of how air pollution is affecting me personally.
-I do a lot of road riding around Calgary and these days when I ride back into town I can see a cloud of smog over the downtown core that I didn’t see 15 years ago.
+At first as an athlete, but now as a parent and active member of the renewable energy industry, I am more and more aware of how climate change is affecting the planet as a whole, and our day-to-day existence.
+This was one of the main reasons we wanted to build the house we did, which generates almost as much energy as we use.
+Also, I do a lot of cycling, on my own and with my girls, around Calgary, and these days when I ride around town I can see a cloud of smog over the downtown core that I didn’t see 20 years ago.
 I am deeply concerned that I breathe in this pollution every day, and that it could be having an impact on my health.

 Where did you hear about Bullfrog Power and why did you decide to sign on?

 I learned about Bullfrog Power from one of my teammates and from bullfrogpowered stickers on some of the local businesses here in Calgary.
 I chose to sign on because I want to take personal responsibility for the impact I’m having on the planet—both at home and in my career.
 I’m ok with paying a little more for green electricity because I know it is coming from clean sources.
 It really is a nominal cost, and if enough people sign up we can make a huge difference.